Creative Agency

 CHAPTER 3: The Problem of Progress

-But innovation came with its own obstacle:
+But innovation came with its own obstacles:

-Not everyone on the team — let alone the audience — had cutting-edge devices or lightning-fast internet.
+Not everyone on the team, let alone the audience, had cutting-edge devices or lightning-fast internet.

 We faced a critical challenge: